Ha0Tang/DPGAN/README.md

 ```

 ## Contributions
-If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([hao.tang@unitn.it](hao.tang@unitn.it)).
+If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([bjdxtanghao@gmail.com](bjdxtanghao@gmail.com)).

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
-If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.
+If you'd like to work together or get in contact with me, please email bjdxtanghao@gmail.com.
 ___
 *Take a few minutes to appreciate what you have and how far you've come.*